 There’s no doubt that installing central air can be pricey.
-AC unit costs can climb to $7,000 or more, especially if you have a large or old home.
-However, there are ways to finance this cost if you don’t have the funds to pay for it out of pocket.
-If you’re looking to borrow money to install central air, compare rates from a few personal loan, home equity loan and HELOC lenders to see what your rate and monthly payment might look like.
+AC unit costs can climb to $9,000 or more, especially if you have a large or old home.
+If that price is daunting and you don’t have the funds to pay out of pocket, there are ways to finance the expense.
+If you’re looking to borrow money to install central air, compare rates from a few personal loan, home equity loan and HELOC lenders to see what your monthly payments might look like.

 Frequently asked questions

 How much does it cost to replace a central air unit?

 According to HomeAdvisor, it can cost as much as $12,500 to replace an AC unit.
 The work required to remove and dispose of the old system adds to the price, as well as the size of your home, the brand of the AC unit and the ductwork complexity.

 If I already have ductwork installed, can it be used with a new unit?

 While ductwork can fail over time, replacing ductwork isn’t always necessary.
 If there’s a problem with airflow in your house, ducts can be repaired, reattached or resealed individually.
 Dust and other impurities can also be cleaned out of old ductwork to improve airflow efficiency.

 Can I install my own central air unit to save on costs?